 That was a very important step, because under my teacher's supervision, I was able to build a solid foundation in the language, which helped me a lot when I continue my intermediate and advanced lessons.
 My sensei returned to Japan in December 2008 but I still keep in touch with her via emails and Facebook.

-Besides herself, I have met many other very experienced and kind teachers throughout my studies and they have all helped to improve my Japanese in many aspects.
+Besides her, I have met many other very experienced and kind teachers throughout my studies and they have all helped to improve my Japanese in many aspects.
 I am so grateful to them all. 先生の皆さん、本当に有難うございました。 (To every one of my teachers, thank you very much!)

 To study a new language continuously for 5 years is not easy at all.
 I saw many of my classmates give up half way due to all sorts of reasons.
 I think what pulled me through the years was without a doubt, my passion for the Japanese language and the willingness to put in hours and hours of study.